josegonzalez/python-github-backup/README.rst

-                            incremental backup based on modification date of files --starred             include JSON output of starred repositories in backup --all-starred         include starred repositories in backup [*] --watched             include JSON output of watched repositories in backup --followers           include JSON output of followers in backup --following           include JSON output of following users in backup
+                            incremental backup based on modification date of files --starred             include JSON output of starred repositories in backup --all-starred         include starred repositories in backup [*] --starred-skip-size-over MB
+                            skip starred repositories larger than this size in MB --watched             include JSON output of watched repositories in backup --followers           include JSON output of followers in backup --following           include JSON output of following users in backup